In this article:

 We’ve identified 3 pre-requisites employers ask for when looking for Project Planners:

-1. Software certificates
+- Software certificates

-2. Engineering degrees
+- Engineering degrees

-3. Many years’ experience
+- Many years’ experience

-We’ve also identified that adhering to these pre-requisites does not guarantee you a skilled Project Planner.
+We’ve also determined that adhering to these pre-requisites does not guarantee you a skilled Project Planner.
 Now let’s look at why this is the case?
 Why, with such impossibly high standards is it still not enough?

 PRE-REQUISITE #1: SOFTWARE CERTIFICATES